abdelillahbel/SkillSnapAndroid/README.md

-# My-Portfolio Android App
+# SkillSnap Android App

-My-Portfolio is an open-source Android application designed to help users easily create and manage their portfolios.
+SkillSnap is an open-source Android application designed to help users easily create and manage their portfolios.
 The app provides a personalized portfolio with a unique URL, SEO-ready pages, and user-controlled data.
 It supports both light and dark modes, making it visually appealing on any device.